Today’s entrepreneur’s talk is with Meg Jerrard, the lead travel blogger, and creator at Mapping Megan.

 I usually start by clearing my social media notifications and responding to comments on the blog.
 One of the most important things is engaging with my audience, so I make sure I reply to comments, tweets, and messages at the very start of each day.

-Then I jump over to attack my inbox, and my tasks for the day will be based around what’s there.
+Then I jump over to attack my inbox, and my tasks for the day will be based on what’s there.

 That may mean composing a sponsored post for publication later that day, sending responses to queries for guest posts or advertising requests, liaising with clients about press trips, or if my inbox is empty, reaching out to advertisers to drum up new business for the month.